thomasphys/StudentDocker/README.md

 # Prerequisites
 Install Docker ([Ubuntu](https://docs.docker.com/engine/install/ubuntu/), [Windows](https://docs.docker.com/docker-for-windows/wsl/),  )
    - For Windows, make sure to get the latest version of Ubuntu (20.04), as it has been confirmed to work.
+Read on to see how to enable graphical interfacing in Windows.

 # Quick Start